doinglab/CaloAISDK-Deprecated-/IOS/README.md

-# iOS FoodLens SDK Manual
+# iOS CaloAI(FoodLens2) SDK Manual
 ## [ReleaseNote](ReleaseNote.md)
-FoodLens functionality is available using the FoodLens SDK for iOS.
+FoodLens functionality is available using the CaloAI(FoodLens2) SDK for iOS.

 ## Requirements